Assertions Quotes

 Assertions quotes by Martin Luther

-#82.
 Every dictator is a mystic, and every mystic is a potential dictator.
 A mystic craves obedience from men, not their agreement.
 He wants them to surrender their consciousness to his assertions, his edicts, his wishes, his whims - as his consciousness is surrendered to theirs.
-He wants to deal with men by means of faith and force - he finds no satisfaction in their consent if he must earn it by means of facts and reason. - Author: Ayn Rand
+He wants to deal with men by means of faith and force - he finds no satisfaction in their consent if he must earn it by means of facts and reason. ~ Ayn Rand

 Assertions quotes by Ayn Rand